 When planning your migration to GCP, you start by defining the environments that are involved in the migration.
 Your starting point can be an on-premises environment, a private hosting environment, or another public cloud environment.

 An on-premises environment is an environment where you have full ownership and responsibility.
 You retain full control over every aspect of the environment, such as cooling, physical security, and hardware maintenance.

 In a private hosting environment such as a colocation facility, you outsource part of the physical infrastructure and its management to an external party.
 This infrastructure is typically shared between customers.
 In a private hosting environment, you don't have to manage the physical security and safety services.
-Some hosting environments let you manage part of the physical hardware appliances, such as servers, racks, and network devices, while others manage those appliances for you.
+Some hosting environments let you manage part of the physical hardware, such as servers, racks, and network devices, while others manage that hardware for you.
 Typically, power and network cabling are provided as a service so you don't have to manage them.
-You maintain full control over hypervisors that virtualize physical resources, the virtualized infrastructure that you provision, and workloads that you run on such infrastructure.
+You maintain full control over hypervisors that virtualize physical resources, the virtualized infrastructure that you provision, and workloads that you run on that infrastructure.

 A public cloud environment has the advantage that you don't have to manage the whole resource stack by yourself.
-You can focus on what aspect of the stack is most valuable to you.
+You can focus on the aspect of the stack that is most valuable to you.
 Like in a private hosting environment, you don't have to manage the underlying physical infrastructure.
 Additionally, you don't have to manage the resource virtualization hypervisor.
 You can build a virtualized infrastructure and can deploy your workloads in this new infrastructure.
-You can also buy fully managed services, where you care only about your workloads, forgetting about all the operational burden to manage runtime environments.
+You can also buy fully managed services, where you care only about your workloads, handing off the operational burden of managing runtime environments.